salesforce/scv-partner-telephony-quickstart/README.md

 **Release a package version**

 Each new package version is marked as beta when created.
 As you develop your package, you may create several package versions before you create a version that is ready to be released and distributed.
 Only released package versions can be listed on AppExchange and installed in customer orgs.
  Before you promote the package version, ensure that the user permission, Promote a package version to released, is enabled in the Dev Hub org associated with the package.
 Consider creating a permission set with this user permission, and then assign the permission set to the appropriate user profiles.
-When you're ready to release, use force:package:version:promote.
+When you're ready to release, use `force:package:version:promote`.

 ```
 sfdx force:package:version:promote --package "Expense Manager@1.3.0-7"